aroldvalda/SceneMan/README.md

 *   Stack-based: Multiple scenes can be layered over one another at the same time.
 Scenes can also pop and push other scenes onto the stack at any time.
 *   Extremely flexible: custom callbacks are trivial to define and can be used in any situation (updating, drawing, detecting mouse clicks, etc).
-*   Small size: The entire system is less than 200 lines long.
+*   Small size: The entire system is only a few hundred lines long.
 It should take up next to no space inside your projects.
 *   Portable: Works in any Lua-based frameworks or game engines.
+Tested with Lua version 5.1.
 *   Stack freezing: The scene stack can be “frozen” so the scenes only transition when you want them to.
+*   Stack saving: The current contents of the stack can be saved and restored with ease.

 ### Usage: